 Community Responsibility

-Blue Cross Blue Shield of Michigan partners with organizations on programs that encourage healthy living trends, increase access to quality health care and address and reduce health disparity.
+Blue Cross Blue Shield of Michigan partners with organizations on programs that encourage healthy living trends, increase access to quality health care and address and improve health outcomes.

 A group of young children embrace